 Clean Air Zones

-Clean Air Zones are an area where specific action is being taken to improve air quality.
+Clean Air Zones are an area where specific action is being taken to improve the air quality.
 A plan is put in place which aims to deliver improved health benefits and support economic growth.

 Clean Air Zones aim to address sources of pollution including nitrogen dioxide (NOx) and particulate matter, with the hope of reducing public exposure to them.
-Different measures may be taken depending on the location.,
+Different measures may be taken depending on the location.

 Diesel generators have very high NOx emission rates and their use is increasing in response to initiatives within the energy market (this is referring to the capacity market and schemes such as STOR, FFR and TRIAD).